redhat-consulting/jbpm-ee/README.md

   * https://github.com/redhat-consulting/jbpm-ee/wiki/Clustering

 5) Separation of responsibility - We pre-generate the DDLs for Oracle, DB2, SQL Server, Postgres, and MySQL.
 Because of points (1) and (2), we also simplify the enterprise setup.
-This allows the DBA team to install the data layer, the operations team to install the jBPM service layer / application server, and the development team to focus on, well, development.
-This separation is almost required in large enterprises such as financial services, where the DBA team is not likely to concede to providing administration rights to the jBPM database in order to have Hibernate generate the schema on the fly.
+This allows the DBA team to install the data layer, the operations team to install the jBPM service layer / application server, and the development team to focus on development.